devenes/guxtar/README.md

-# Guxtar
+# haxtar

-guxtar is a clone project that teachs the scroll feature.
+haxtar is a clone project that teachs the scroll feature.